 2. Disable IPv6

 Since most DNS servers remain IPv4-only, they can often get away with this.
-But ISPs which offer IPv6 connections also usually offer IPv6 DNS servers.
+But ISPs that offer IPv6 connections also usually offer IPv6 DNS servers.
 So if a client only blocks IPv4 DNS requests outside the VPN interface then IPv6 ones can get through.

 3. Change your DNS settings